 Fishing Creek Reservoir (flat water) - This is one of the smaller, narrower lakes on the Catawba River and is generally very pleasant for flat water paddling, particularly the upper section between Hwy 9 and the Cane Creek Access Area - http://www.dukeenergy.com/pdfs/fishingcreek.pdf.

-Lower Catawba River (Lake Wylie to Fishing Creek Reservoir) (partial whitewater - class II or easier under normal conditions) - This section has been designated as a scenic river and it is one of the best sections of the River for novice paddlers under normal conditions.
+Lower Catawba River (Lake Wylie to Fishing Creek Reservoir) (partial whitewater - class II or easier under normal conditions) - This 31-mile long section of "free-flowing" river has been designated as a scenic river and it is one of the best sections of the River for novice paddlers under normal conditions.
 The access area below the Lake Wylie Dam is only about 15 minutes from Charlotte.

 The short section between access points in Landsford Canal State Park is about 1 mile long.
 This section in takes about 2 hours to paddle (if you take time to enjoy the scenery) and takes you through the rare Catawba River Spider Lilies (which bloom during May and early June) and some sections of the historic Landsford Canal.
 Pay attention to the orange tape marking the side channel that leads to the take-out or you will find yourself with a long, unanticipated paddle to the Hwy 9 bridge.